 #6: If you must act, go after the small wins first.

 If you do feel you need to take action in your first two weeks as a new manager, focus on the small wins first.
-Leaders in The Watercooler talked about how accomplishing smaller items that have been looming is an effective way to show that you won’t be just all talk.
+Leaders in the community talked about how accomplishing smaller items that have been looming is an effective way to show that you won’t be just all talk.

 This builds your credibility with your team.
 And, remember, even a small win can go a long way.